 - Sugar, fructose, and simple carbohydrates: Though no study has clearly identified that these foods directly worsen FM symptoms, eliminating foods like cake, white bread, and sugar in general, will decrease the risk of developing secondary conditions such as yeast infections that can give rise to FM.
 Eliminating foods with high levels of fructose corn syrup has been reported to help some FM patients.

-- Caffeine (coffee, tea, colas/soda, & chocolate): After a brief stimulating effect (energy boost), there is a longer-lasting sedative affect that is amplified in FM patients.
+- Caffeine (coffee, tea, colas/soda, and chocolate): After a brief stimulating effect (energy boost), there is a longer-lasting sedative affect that is amplified in FM patients.
 The good news is that most of the caffeine is out of the body within a week of discontinuing use.

 - Yeast and glutens: These two are not related but are frequently used together in foods like cake, donuts, and bread and both contribute to FM symptoms.
 Yeast gives rise to yeast fungus where an overgrowth may cause or exacerbate FM symptoms resulting in joint and muscle pain.
 Glutens can cause stomach and other GI problems, which in turn can give rise to fatigue.